 Grants and foundation funds are used, and provide significant leverage, to support an array of County services.
 All of these revenues are restricted to a specific purpose, such as health and social services or public safety.
-Reimbursements made to the County as a result of leveraging outside resources are considered to be unrestricted General Fund revenue.
+Reimbursements made to the County as a result of leveraging outside resources are considered to be unrestricted General Fund revenue unless the spending is specifically detailed by Grantor or Foundation.